 - 4. Germany (Rule of Nationality).
-The German rules of conflict of laws look to the law of the country of which both spouses are nationals.
-This matrimonial property law governs the entirety of the marriage and does not change upon change of nationality or domicile.
-If they have different nationalities, then the rules look to the law of the country where they had their habitual residence at the time of marriage.
+The German rules of conflict of laws look to the law of the country of which both spouses are nationals at the time of marriage.
+This matrimonial property law governs the entirety of the marriage; it continues to apply despite a change of nationality or domicile.
+If the spouses have different nationalities, then the rules look to the law of the country where they had their habitual residence at the time of marriage.
 Failing that, the rules favor the laws of the country to which they are mutually most closely connected at the time of marriage.
 EGBGB, Art.
 14, Sec.
 1; Art.
 15, Sec.
 1. The primary German principle can be referred to the "Rule of Nationality". - 5.
-The Hague Convention on the Law Applicable to Matrimonial Property Regimes (Rule of First Habitual Residence). - A. The Hague Convention on the Law Applicable to Matrimonial Property Regimes (Concluded 14 March 1978) has entered into force in only three countries: France, Luxembourg and the Netherlands. - B. The general conflict-of-laws rule of the Convention is that the spouses' "matrimonial property regime is governed by the internal law of the State in which both spouses establish their first habitual residence after marriage."
+The Hague Convention on the Law Applicable to Matrimonial Property Regimes (Concluded 14 March 1978). - A. This Convention has entered into force in only three countries: France, Luxembourg and the Netherlands. - B. The general conflict-of-laws rule of the Convention is that the spouses' "matrimonial property regime is governed by the internal law of the State in which both spouses establish their first habitual residence after marriage."
 Id.
 Art.
 4. There are certain exceptions as to countries which apply their own internal law when the spouses are of that country's nationality.
 If the spouses do not establish their first habitual residence in the same state and the nationality exception does not apply, then the Convention looks to the internal law of the state that is most closely connected.
 Id. - C. The law applicable under the Convention continues to apply regardless of change of nationality or habitual residence. - 6.
-European Union Proposed Regulation.
+European Union.
 The EU Justice Commission proposal reads as follows: